TuxVinyards/qqX/README.md

 The scripts are stable and the installer has been tested on a variety of mainstream distros.

+They have been written with plenty of preventative error handling routines.
+However, as with all software, please remember that standard good practice is to always make backups of anything critical.

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>